 - One February, I was visiting friends in Maine who adopted three siblings through the state foster care system.
 (Lucky children!)
 I was probably arguing with mine about wearing mittens or snow pants or something and when they were finally sent out the door I turned to her in exasperation.
 She said this:

 Stick with me here because I feel your pain!
 I couldn’t wrap my head around her advice either what with the conflicting thoughts… What if they didn’t remember to put on their gloves?
-What if they got sick or got frost bite?
+Then they got sick or got frostbite?
 What if I’m accused of not being a good mother?
-What if they’re home sick for days on end and I have to stay home from work?
+Or worse, what would happen if they’re homesick for days on end and I have to stay home from work?

 Then I remembered: it only takes making one freezing cold snowball or one soaking wet shirt to teach someone to wear more clothing to play in the snow or to walk in the rain!
 I simply made sure they had a hat and mittens or gloves in their backpacks (ahem, to this day!).
-I buy fold up umbrellas so they can always carry one.
-I throw in old sunglasses and hand warmers when they’re not looking.
+Usually, I have extra foldup umbrellas so they can carry one.
+And I throw in old sunglasses and hand warmers when they’re not looking.
 Super Mom!
 I’m prepared and so are they.

 - For awhile I was coaching moms on how to feed their kids well.
 I had a company I called Feed Your Mouths and worked with a few families nearby.
 I was pretty obsessed with giving my kids the best nutrition possible – there was no sugar or refined flours allowed (my poor kids!) and I kept getting referrals to help other families serve up tasty and nutritious meals.
 What I remember learning from one MD I followed, was this choice piece of advice when I asked about coaching families whose kids wouldn’t eat healthfully: